deepansharya1111/cloud-resume-backend/README.md

    - For creating a GCP Storage bucket, change the `project` and `name` variables in `gcp.tf`.
    - AWS Resources:
      - For the S3 bucket to store the frontend code, change every `deepansh_app_bucket` and `deepansh.app` in `aws.tf`.
-     - For CloudFront distribution and ACM Certificate, change every instance of your bucket name `deepansh.app` and domain `*.deepansh.app` or CNAME `www.deepansh.app` with your `bucket_name`,  `*your.domain`, and `your CNAME` that is registered as a DNS record in your DNS.
+     - For CloudFront distribution and ACM Certificate: change every instance of your bucket name `deepansh.app` and domain `*.deepansh.app` or CNAME `www.deepansh.app` with your `bucket_name`,  `*your.domain`, and `your CNAME` that is registered as a DNS record in your DNS.
+     - (optional) For DynamoDB table and Lambda Function: customize lambda function name or iam policy names, etc, to your liking; else, leave it as it is.
 3. Initialize Terraform:
    ```
    terraform init